Lesson 1 of 8

 The four steps at a glance

-STEP 0 Open Terminal on your Mac
+Lesson 3 Open Terminal on your Mac

-STEP 1 Paste one command to install Homebrew
+Lesson 4 Paste one command to install Homebrew

-↳ Claude sets up everything else automatically
+↳ Your AI agent sets up everything else automatically